Published on

 The 'Rich answer' SERP feature, also known as a direct answer or instant answer, is a concise and directly displayed answer to a specific query or question on a search engine results page.
 It aims to provide users with immediate information without requiring them to click through to a specific website.

-The below images shows basic questions such as ‘How tall is the Eiffel Tower’ retrieves quick Rich Answer SERP feature to answer the query.
+The below image shows how basic questions, such as ‘How tall is the Eiffel Tower’, retrieve quick Rich Answer SERP features to answer the query.

 How to appear in Rich Answer: Create content that answers FAQs that are relevant to your brand – think about including statistics in your content, and work to create concise responses to popular questions.